These end of school learning activities and ideas keep students motivated and inspired until the last day of school.

 These activities are ideal for morning work, for fast finishers, or as a way to relax and chill the excitement students feel on the last days of the school year.

 With these ideas, you’ll keep your students engaged and focused until the very end of the year.
-Creating engaging crafts and puzzles, planning room transformations, playing games, and planning a day outdoors are just a few ways to keep things interesting and fun while also learning.
+Creating engaging crafts and puzzles, relaxing color by code sets, playing games, and planning a day outdoors are just a few ways to keep things interesting and fun while also keeping learning front and center.
 So, go ahead, plan some fun, and enjoy the last few weeks of the school year with your class

 Need help packing up your room?